At a Glance – An Overview of Camp Timanous

 25 miles from Portland in the Sebago Lake region of Maine

 175 acres of fields and forest on unspoiled terrain.
-1/2 of mile of shorefront on Panther Pond (1500 acres)
+1/2 of mile of shorefront on Panther Pond, which is almost 4 miles long

 Campers and counselors live together in 10 large but simple wooden cabins each housing about 15 people and nestled along the shore.
 Although there is no electricity in the cabins, modern bath facilities are located near the cabins.